 All directors, officers, and employees must report violations and suspected violations of the Code of Conduct and any concerns they may have pertaining to non-compliance with the Code of Conduct by following certain procedures described in the Code of Conduct.
-All reports of suspected Code of Conduct violations will be forwarded to the Legal Department and the Human Resources Department, except for complaints and concerns involving accounting or auditing matters, which will be handled in accordance with procedures established by the Audit Committee.
+The Code of Conduct includes instructions on how to anonymously submit concerns through a hotline that is available 24 hours a day / 365 days a year.
+All reports of suspected Code of Conduct violations will be forwarded to the Company's Legal Department and Human Resources Department, except for complaints and concerns involving accounting or auditing matters, which will be handled in accordance with procedures established by the Audit Committee.

-The Code of Conduct is available on our website, www.liquidityservices.com, at "Investors - Corporate Governance - Governance Documents."
-A free printed copy is available to any stockholder who requests it by writing to us at Liquidity Services, Inc., 6931 Arlington Road, Suite 200, Bethesda, MD 20814, Attention: Legal Department.
-We intend to disclose future amendments to certain provisions of the Code of Conduct, or waivers of such provisions granted to executive officers and directors, on our website within four business days following the date of such amendment or waiver.
+The Code of Conduct is available on our website, www.liquidityservices.com, at "Investors-Corporate Governance-Governance Documents".
+A free printed copy is available to any stockholder who requests it by writing to us at Liquidity Services, Inc., 6931 Arlington Road, Suite 460, Bethesda, MD 20814, Attention: Legal Department.
+We intend to disclose future amendments to certain provisions of the Code of Conduct, or waivers of such provisions if granted to executive officers and directors, on our website within four business days following the date of such amendment or waiver.